skimura1/geoimporter/README.md

 ## Requirements

-Python 3.7 or higher
+Python 3.12 or higher
-Python-3-dev Package
-GDAL 3.2 or higher~
+Anaconda 24.4.0 or higher

 ## Quick Setup